-- After 16 periods of unverified absences the student will be assigned detention and Letter "A" (Excessive Absences/Tardies) is sent out to parent. - After 20 periods of unverified absences the student will be assigned detention and Letter "B" (Notice of Truancy Classification) will be mailed out to parent. - After 3 days of unexcused absences/truancies Letter "C" (Truancy Conference Letter) will be mailed out to parents and an additional parent conference will be mandated. - 4 or more unexcused absences/truancies will result in a Letter "D" (Habitual Truant/Summary of Attendance) being mailed home. - A SARB (Student Attendance Review Board) referral will be filed and Parents will be required to attend a SARB Hearing located at Gompers Preparatory Academy.
+• After 16 periods of unverified absences the student will be assigned detention and Letter "A" (Excessive Absences/Tardies) is sent out to parent.

+- After 20 periods of unverified absences the student will be assigned detention and Letter "B" (Notice of Truancy Classification) will be mailed out to parent. - After 3 days of unexcused absences/truancies Letter "C" (Truancy Conference Letter) will be mailed out to parents and an additional parent conference will be mandated. - 4 or more unexcused absences/truancies will result in a Letter "D" (Habitual Truant/Summary of Attendance) being mailed home. - A SARB (Student Attendance Review Board) referral will be filed and Parents will be required to attend a SARB Hearing located at Gompers Preparatory Academy.

-Tardiness to School All students are expected to be in their first period by 7:30am The Gates of Wisdom to the school open at 7:00am.
-Families should prepare to have their child to the school by 7:00am at the latest to provide time to receive a breakfast and be in their first period on time.
-Any student that enters the Gates of Wisdom after 7:45am will need to do the following:
+Tardiness to School All students are expected to be in their first period by 7:30am.
+The Gates of Wisdom to the school open at 7:00am.
+(Families should prepare to have their child to the school by 7:00am at the latest to provide time to receive a breakfast and be in their first period on time.)
+Any student that enters the Gates of Wisdom after 7:30am will need to do the following:

-Students that arrive after 7:45am:
+Students that arrive after 7:30am:

-- Go to the Welcome Center (Main Office) to receive a late pass - Receive a late pass which will either be deemed unexcused or excused - Students that are issued an unexcused pass will receive a consequence from the Office of Student Conduct and Safety.
+- Go to the Welcome Center (main office) to receive a late pass - Receive a late pass which will either be deemed unexcused or excused

-Tardiness to Class Student's in the hallway without a pass will receive a lunch detention or after school detention.
-A student with 5 or more hallway pass offenses can lead to Saturday detention or suspension.
+Tardiness to Class Students in the hallway without a pass will receive a lunch detention or after-school detention.

 All students are expected to be punctual and in their classroom seat, ready to learn for each class during the day.
-If a teacher holds astudent behind after class, the teacher must write the student a pass (in the student's planner) to their next class.
+If a teacher holds a student behind after class, the teacher must write the student a pass (in the student's planner) to their next class.
 Parents are encouraged to monitor their child's attendance on PowerSchool.
 Once parents create a PowerSchool log in, they will receive a notification whenever their child is marked absent or tardy.